Synaptische Metallionen-Dynamiken und Signalwirkung

-Our recent work revealed generation of miRNA and inhibition of local protein synthesis in single spines following synaptic activation suggesting complete outsourcing of complex cell biological mechanisms to distant synapses from the neuronal cell body.
-We are particularly interested in how these local cell biological mechanisms are affected by metal ion dynamics and how it is regulated by synaptic activity and plasticity.
-To address various questions, we use advanced live-cell imaging, electrophysiology and biochemical approaches in brain tissues and neuronal cultures.
+Our recent work revealed generation of miRNA and inhibition of local protein synthesis in single spines following synaptic activation suggesting complete outsourcing of complex cell biological mechanisms to distant synapses away from the neuronal cell body.
+We are particularly interested in how these local processes are affected by metal transients generated at the post-synaptic compartment.

 1. Sivakumar Sambandan, Gueney Akbalik, Lisa Kochen, Josefine Kahlstatt, Caspar Glock, Jennifer Rinne, Georgi Tushev, Beatriz Alvarez-Castelao, Alexander Heckel and Erin M. Schuman.
 Activity-dependent spatially-localized miRNA maturation in neuronal dendrites, Science, 2017, Vol. 355, Issue 6325, p634-637